-Given up the booze, the Quality Street, rib-eye steaks or your favourite Danish blue; allergic to the cold or just want to clear the credit card?
-Whatever – it’s a good time to take your mind off it and spend the dark evenings delving into those novels you didn’t get to finish on holiday last year or the latest best-sellers unwrapped on Christmas Day.
+Given up the booze, the Quality Street, the rib-eye steaks or your favourite Danish blue for Dry January or Veganuary?
+Want to stay warm, be mindful or just clear the credit card?
+Whatever your good intentions for the New Year; it’s a good time to spend the still dark and cold evenings delving into the juicy novel you didn’t get to finish on holiday or the latest inspiring read unwrapped over Christmas.

 Whether you have the space for an entire room, intend to use a section of one, or create a library-come-cinema or music room, built-in bookcases make great use of alcove space either side of a chimney breast, while modular shelving is versatile and can be taken with you each time you move, or swapped from room to room when you fancy freshening things up.

 Check out these Stylish Studies and dreamy Home Offices.